milanbalazs/detti_db_server/README.md

    - The package can be installed by `pip`
  - Introduce the multithreading/multiprocessing in searching methods
    - In case of big data the multithreading/multiprocessing can reduce the execution time
+ - Add support for more data types.
+   - Currently, the value only can be string as well as the key.
+   - Adding new supported types in case of value: int, list, dict etc...